CircuitVerse/Interactive-Book/docs/flipflop/flipflops.md

 ## Introduction

-In previous module, we discussed about Latches.
+You covered about latches in the previous modules.
 Those are the basic building blocks of flip-flops.
-We can implement flip-flops in two methods.
+You can implement flip-flops in two methods.

 In first method, cascade two latches in such a way that the first latch is enabled for every positive clock pulse and second latch is enabled for every negative clock pulse.
 So that the combination of these two latches become a flip-flop.

-In second module, we can directly implement the flip-flop, which is edge sensitive.
+In second module, you can directly implement the flip-flop, which is edge sensitive.
 In this module, let us discuss the following flip-flops using second method.

 ## Differences between Latches and Flip-Flops